aptos-foundation/AIPs/aips/aip-21.md

 ### Primary and Secondary Stores

 Each account can own multiple `FungibleStore`s but only one is primary and the rest are called secondary stores.
 The primary store address is deterministic, `hash(owner_address | metadata_address | 0xFC)`.
-Whereas the secondary store could be created when needed.
+The secondary stores are created as needed and derived typically from GUID-based objects.

-The difference between primary and secondary stores are summarized as:
+The key features of a primary store are:

-1. Primary store address is deterministic to the owner account so there is no need to index.
+1. The primary store object address is deterministic so that transactions cam seamlessly access with knowledage of owner's account address.
-2. Primary store supports unilateral sending so that it will be created on demand if not exist.
-Whereas secondary ones do not.
+2. Primary stores will be created upon transferring of assets if they do not exist.
-3. Primary store cannot be deleted.
+3. A primary store cannot be deleted.

 ## Reference Implementation